-In the NTBC study, survival was measured as overall survival, survival time without need for liver transplantation, and death due to liver failure during treatment with nitisinone.
-In the Quebec study, survival data were reported as death before and after transplantation.
-This was one of the primary outcomes in the NTBC study.
+In the NTBC Study, survival was measured as overall survival, survival time without need for liver transplantation, and death due to liver failure during treatment with nitisinone.
+In the nitisinone-treated group, survival probability was estimated from the start of nitisinone treatment while, in the historical population, survival probability was estimated from the onset of symptoms.
+In the Quebec Study, survival data were reported as death before and after transplantation.
+This was one of the primary outcomes in the NTBC Study.